 Lest vengeful Artemis let loose her hounds of hate.

-From which there can be no remission
+From which there can be no respite nor remission

-That even the waters of Bethesda would not slake.
+That even Bethesda's waters would never slake.